conormckenzie/reasoning-engine/ReasoningEngine/Utils/AI Template.md

 - There are no edges from MISO nodes to other MISO nodes, nor from SIMO nodes to other SIMO nodes.
 - Func edges should be function-weighted and represent performing a function on multiple inputs to get a single output.
 - Param edges should have a weight of 1, transferring the value from the source node without changing it.
+- Implement hierarchical edge indexing for efficient retrieval of incoming and outgoing edges.
+- Update edge and node directory structures to limit entries per directory.
+- Implement index.json files at each directory level for efficient traversal.

 ### **Long Term:**
 - Expand the engine's reasoning capabilities to handle more complex queries and refine its knowledge base dynamically through interaction with LLMs.
+- Consider performance optimizations and integration with large language models.
+- Address concurrency and consistency concerns as the system scales.

 ## Key Concepts:
 - **Human-Readable Knowledge Graph:** A graph data structure designed to store knowledge in a way that is both machine-processable and easily interpretable by humans.
 Each node represents a concept, and each edge represents a logical or relational connection between these concepts.
 This structure supports explicit reasoning, where inferences and deductions can be made by traversing the graph using logical rules.
 - **Chain-of-Logic Inference:** The process of making deductions by sequentially applying logical rules to known facts in the graph.
 This involves traversing the graph and combining information from various nodes and edges to reach a conclusion.
 - **Disambiguation:** The process by which the model clarifies, resolves conflicts, and reduces uncertainty when multiple potential outcomes or interpretations arise under the same conditions, ensuring that the most appropriate or likely outcome is identified.
 - **Versioned Nodes and Edges:** The system uses abstract base classes (NodeBase and EdgeBase) with version-specific implementations to allow for future extensions.
+The versioning system uses linear inheritance to ensure backward compatibility without branching functionalities.
 - **Version Compatibility:** A VersionCompatibilityAttribute and VersionCompatibilityChecker are used to manage algorithm compatibility with different node/edge versions.
+- **Hierarchical Edge Indexing:** A system designed to efficiently retrieve incoming and outgoing edges without scanning large directories, using index.json files at each directory level.

 ### **Approaches for Disambiguation**: